There are tons of reasons why you wouldn’t want to pass up this opportunity. Do you know which one? The first ten days of Dhul Hijjah.

 It’s that time of the year again, the last month of the lunar calendar for the year 1431 after the Hijrah of the Prophet Muhammad, salla Allahu alayhi wa sallam.
 This is the time when more than two million people from all around the globe will be meeting together for at least five days in the plains of Makkah, Mina, Arafa and Muzdalifa to perform their sacred journey to Makkah, known to us as al-Hajj, the pilgrimage.
 What bonds them together?
 One thing: al-Islam.

 If you are already reading this, most likely you are not going to Hajj.
 And if you’re there already, then what on earth are you doing wasting your time online?
 Go to the Haram and enjoy your tawaf.

 There are two chances in life: the one which you have already missed and the one which you don’t want to miss.
 What you already have is no longer a chance, its reality.

-Therefore, for those of us who were unable to be there in Mecca, why should we value these special days of the year?
+Therefore, for those of us who were unable to be there in Makkah, why should we value these special days of the year?
 Here are my top five reasons.

 والفجر وليال عشر

 “by the dawn, and by ten nights” alfajr 89:1-2

 Ibn Kathir rahimahullah in his tafsir referred to these ten days as the ten days of Dhul Hijjah.
 He also attributed this opinion to Ibn Abbas, Ibn az-Zubair and others of the righteous predecessors.

 The good deeds performed during these ten days are most rewarded, more than any other time of the year.